djaus2/Soft-ata/README.md

 ---
 > Note: This main branch has been merged from V10.001 development branch
-> In that all code folders were been moved to  /code folder.
+> In that, all code folders were been moved to  /code folder.
 ---

 ## Index this page: